MarieEckert/sad/README.md

 # sad

-this is a rewrite of my [original](https://github.com/MarieEckert/sad) sad parser and format. the goal is to make parsing and the resulting datastructures less terrible and adjust the syntax to be a little less wordy and more consistent.

-## primary syntax differences
+## about

+sad is a simple document format originally designed to be rendered in terminals using regular ansi control sequences. formatting is handled through "switches" in plain text.

+### repo structure

+* `src/`
+    * `sad.pas` — main sad parser unit
+    * `sadv.pas` — command line sad viewer/renderer
+    * `test.pas` — program for development testing

+### the rewrite

+sad has been through a major rewrite and received major changes to the syntax and features.

 * `{$begin-section} <name>` -> `{$section} <name>` (backwards compatible)
 * `{$end-section}` -> `{$end}` (backwards compatible)